AntonTorej/Python-projects/README.md

 # Fama-French Three-Factor Model: Replication and Comparison with CAPM

-A replication of Fama and French's (1993) three-factor asset pricing model on 25 size/book-to-market sorted U.S. equity portfolios, with extensions including a CAPM comparison, Newey-West HAC standard errors, and the Gibbons-Ross-Shanken (1989) joint test of pricing errors.
+A replication of Fama and French's (1993) three-factor asset pricing model on 25 size/book-to-market sorted U.S. equity portfolios, with extensions including a CAPM comparison, Newey-West HAC standard errors, and a GMM-based joint test of pricing errors (the HAC-robust analogue of the Gibbons-Ross-Shanken (1989) test).

 ## Summary

 This project tests whether the Fama-French three-factor model (market, size, value) prices the cross-section of 25 size/book-to-market sorted portfolios over the full available sample from July 1926 to April 2026 (1,198 monthly observations).
 I find that FF3 substantially improves on CAPM in economic terms — mean time-series R² rises from 0.77 to 0.91, mean absolute alpha falls by approximately 27%, and the cross-sectional R² rises from 0.73 to 0.89.
-However, both models are formally rejected by the GRS joint test, and a persistent small-growth anomaly survives FF3 — consistent with the literature that motivated subsequent multi-factor extensions.
+However, both models are formally rejected by the GMM joint test, and a persistent small-growth anomaly survives FF3 — consistent with the literature that motivated subsequent multi-factor extensions.

 ## Data